-The Corporation owns a 33.33% interest in Bahar Energy Limited ("Bahar Energy" or "BEL" or "JV"), a joint venture that on December 22, 2009 entered into an Exploration, Rehabilitation, Development and Production Sharing Agreement (the "ERDPSA") with the State Oil Company of Azerbaijan ("SOCAR") and its affiliate SOCAR Oil Affiliate ("SOA") in respect of the offshore block known as the Bahar Project ("Bahar Project"), which project consists of the Contract Rehabilitation Area ("Contract Rehabilitation Area") including the Bahar Gas Field and the Gum Deniz Oil Field and the Exploration Area ("Exploration Area").
+The Corporation owns a 33.33% interest in Bahar Energy Limited ("Bahar Energy" or "BEL" or "JV"), a joint venture that on December 22, 2009 entered into an Exploration, Rehabilitation, Development and Production Sharing Agreement (the "ERDPSA") with the State Oil Company of Azerbaijan ("SOCAR") and its affiliate SOCAR Oil Affiliate ("SOA") in respect of the offshore block known as the Bahar Project ("Bahar Project"), which consists of the Contract Rehabilitation Area ("Contract Rehabilitation Area") including the Bahar Gas Field and the Gum Deniz Oil Field and the Exploration Area ("Exploration Area").
+The remaining 66.67% of Bahar Energy is owned by Baghlan Group Limited ("Baghlan").

 Bahar Energy has an 80% participating interest and SOA has a 20% participating interest in the ERDPSA (together the "Contractors or Contractor Parties").
 Bahar Energy formed Bahar Energy Operating Company Limited ("BEOC" or "Operator") for the purpose of acting as Operator of the Bahar Project on behalf of the Contractor Parties under the ERDPSA.
-The remaining 66.67% of Bahar Energy is owned by Baghlan Group Limited ("Baghlan").

-First quarter 2015 financial results and highlights
+Second quarter and year to date 2015 financial results and operating highlights